MilanObrenovic/spring-boot-dynamodb/README.md

 docker run --rm -d -p 8081:8081 --name spring-boot-dynamodb spring-boot-dynamodb-demo
 ```

-### 1.2.3.
+## 2.3.
 JIB

-Generate a JAR file of the backend and build a docker image around it using the JIB plugin:
+Generate a JAR file of the backend and build a Docker image around it using the JIB plugin:

 ```shell
 ./gradlew clean build jibDockerBuild